 Ever since I started listening to the progressive rock band Yes in my early teens, I've been inspired by the nobility, grandeur, and deeply positive spirituality of their music.

 In 1999 I began to absorb and ponder their music more seriously.
-One of those new encounters was Bill Martin's book Music of Yes, in which he suggests the idea of "Squire Variations" as a modern equivalent of the Bach Cello Suites.
-Inspired by the possibilities, I've arranged the following Yes works for solo electric bass (one from each album in what Martin calls their "main sequence"):
+One of those new encounters was Bill Martin's book Music of Yes, in which he suggests the idea of "Squire Variations" for solo bass as a modern analogue of the Bach Cello Suites.
+Inspired by the possibilities, I've arranged the following Yes works for solo bass guitar (one from each album in what Martin calls their "main sequence"):

 (Fans of Yes music might also be interested in an exploration of And You and I that I wrote some years ago.)